Santi-13/obisidian-notes-vault/AI/Background Maths/Multivariate Calculus/Linear Regression.md

 $$
 \chi^2 = \sum_{i} r_{i}^2
 $$
-We square it so we can equally penalize data points which are *above* or *bel*
+We square it so we can equally penalize data points which are *above* or *below* the fit's line.